 Here’s how to go about it.

-- Mirroring your culture.
+Every organization has its own unique culture.
 Wherever possible, design your solutions to fit your organization, not the other way around.
 If your organization has a culture of transparency, collaboration, and fun, your solutions should facilitate that style of work.
 If your organization is more private regimented, your technology should reinforce those boundaries.
 A mismatch here will only confuse your team and hamper company-wide adoption of the solution.

-- Formalizing (and enforcing) Rules of the Road.
 After you’ve established how you’re going to use this solution internally in a way that fits your culture, any rules, guidelines, and recommendations need to be codified in a formal document, disseminated to everyone on your team, and any deviation should be corrected without exception.
 The moment you let one finicky executive set their own standard, the whole construct will fall apart.

-- Burning your bridges.
 The day we officially “launched” Slack (after completing all our internal training), we uninstalled our legacy instant messaging platform, our internal video conferencing platform, and our corporate social networking platform, thereby shifting all of those functions into Slack.
 Old habits die hard, so remove as much temptation to revert back as you can.

-- Training from Day 1.
 Any new employees that you bring aboard need to get the full picture: what solutions you’re using, why you’re using them, how you use them, and what your expectations will be going forward.
 Share any policy or Rules of the Road documents with them.
 Share recordings of your internal training sessions.
 Get them entirely up to speed from the get-go.

-- Measuring success.
 After you transition into a new solution, keep tabs on whether or not it’s solving the problem you intended to solve, and delivering the results you intended to achieve.
 A couple of our goals for our Slack implementation, for example, were to (1) reduce the amount of internal email flying around, and (2) calm the freneticism that our old communication strategy (or lack thereof) was stirring up.
 The first goal can be measured with a simple mathematical comparison.
 The second can be measured with a one-question staff survey on that handy dandy 1 to 10 scale before and after the implementation.
 This give you insight into how well the solution is performing, give you the opportunity to make adjustments as needed, and also reinforce the “why” throughout your organization.

 Beyond these steps, seize all opportunities you have to reinforce how and why to use the solution, and to solicit feedback from your team on where you might be able to make tweaks and improvements.
 We’ve done this in the form of infographics, lunch and learns, Q&A sessions, surveys, and more.